-In Japan as in China or Korea, noodles can be found in a variety of types, and ramen is surely the most famous one in the world.
-In general, Japanese noodles are called men, written with this character 麵 – めん (but do not think about a “man”!); the kanji alone means “flour” but to say flour the term mugiko 麦粉 – むぎこ is used.
+In general, you can call Japanese noodles men, written with the character 麵 – めん.
+But do not think about a “man”, due to its pronunciation!).
+The kanji alone means “flour” but to say flour the term mugiko 麦粉 – むぎこ is used.

 Soba is another type of noodles: they are made with a mixture of buckwheat and wheat flour.
-They can be served in a soup like ramen, or chilled and put on a bamboo tray with nori seaweed and green onions, ready to be eaten only adding tsuyu (つゆ).
-This is the “lighter” version of the soy sauce, with kombu seaweed and dried tuna, usually added to tempura (deep fried seafood or vegetables).
+They can be served in a soup like ramen, or chilled and put on a bamboo tray with nori seaweed and green onions, ready to be eaten only by adding tsuyu (つゆ).
+This is the “lighter” version of the soy sauce, with kombu seaweed and dried tuna, usually added to tempura (deep-fried seafood or vegetables).